Mehrdad-Miri130/cms/README.md

 * Error responses:  `500 Internal Server Error` (generic error), `401 Unauthorized User` (login failed)

-#### Check if user is logged in
+#### Check if a user is logged in

 * HTTP method: `GET`  URL: `/api/sessions/current`
-* Description: check if current user is logged in and get her data
+* Description: check if the current user is logged in and get her data
 * Request body: _None_
 * Response: `200 OK` (success)